What Should You Know Before Deciding to Remove Your Ovaries?

 Your medical specialist will be the one who weighs what surgical option is right for you.
 Some women must undergo open surgery.

-Nowadays, there is a lot of disagreement concerning the risks involved in replacing the hormones lost when the ovaries are removed.
+Nowadays, there is a lot of disagreement concerning the risks involved in replacing the hormones you lose when you remove your ovaries.

 The progesterone used in this treatment can protect you against endometrial cancer, which has also been connected to the development of breast cancer.
 Talk to your doctor and decide your priorities together.